youwen5/web/README.md

 If you decide to bring your own Rust toolchain, note that **nightly Rust is required** due to use of unstabilized features.

+Also note that **Typst latest git** is required due to use of bleeding edge HTML export features.

 Before submitting a PR run all Rust tests, formatting checks, lints, etc, using

 ```sh